 Content is about you or your organization

-This is a trap that a lot of business with physical premises have fallen into almost as soon as they established their presence online.
+This is a trap that a lot of businesses with physical premises have fallen into almost as soon as they established their presence online.

-What matters most, according to Bob Burg, author “It’s Not About You,” in your business is to have the mindset of your ideal customer and then getting lost in their affairs.
+What matters most, according to Bob Burg, author “It’s Not About You,” in your business is to have the mindset of your ideal customer and then get lost in their affairs.